Higher Anomalies, Higher Symmetries, and Cobordisms II: Lorentz Symmetry Extension and Enriched Bosonic/Fermionic Quantum Gauge Theory: Introduction and Summary

 The examples we study in this work are the pure gauge theories whose gauge groups are small rank Lie groups $G$.
+In particular, we focus on $G=\SU(2)$.
 Following \cite{1711.11587GPW, Wan2019oyr1904.00994}, there are different $d$-dimensional gauge theories for the same gauge group $G$, which are obtained by gauging different $d$-dimensional $G$-SPTs.
 Thus in this work, we systematically construct the pure gauge theories in two steps: \begin{enumerate} \item We first classify the $d$-dimensional $G$-SPTs, by computing the cobordism invariants in the same dimension.
-Here $G$ is a unitary global symmetry, taken to be $G= \U(1), \SU(2), \SO(3)$ and $\SU(3)$. \item We further gauge the global symmetry $G$ to obtain a pure gauge theory with dynamical gauge group $G$.
+Here $G$ is a unitary global symmetry, in particular we focus on $G=\SU(2)$.
+One can perform the similar exercise for other symmetry groups in the same spirit. \item We further gauge the global symmetry $G$ to obtain a pure gauge theory with dynamical gauge group $G$.
 After gauging, there are emergent global symmetries.
-We further compute the 't Hooft anomaly of the gauge theory by computing the cobordism invariant of the emergent symmetries in $(d+1)$ dimensions. \end{enumerate} In the rest of this introduction section, we explain the above two steps in detail.
+Because the gauge group that we consider is simply connected, there is no magnetic emergent symmetry.
+However, since this paper focuses only on the pure gauge theories obtained by gauging SPTs, there is a one-form symmetry $I_{[1]}$ associated with the center of the dynamical gauge group $G$.
+We further compute the 't Hooft anomalies involving the emergent symmetry $I_{[1]}$, and match them with the cobordism invariant of the emergent symmetries in $(d+1)$ dimensions.
+We find that if the nontrivial SPT involves $G$ gauge fields, the pure gauge theory obtained via gauging $G$ typically has a nontrivial anomaly involving the emergent one form symmetry. \end{enumerate} In the rest of this introduction section, we explain the above two steps in detail.